sclorg/redis-container/6/root/usr/share/container-scripts/redis/README.md

 https://github.com/sclorg/redis-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
 Dockerfile for RHEL8 it's `Dockerfile.rhel8`, for RHEL9 it's `Dockerfile.rhel9`,
-for CentOS Stream 9 it's `Dockerfile.c9s` and the Fedora Dockerfile is called Dockerfile.fedora.
+and for CentOS Stream 9 it's `Dockerfile.c9s`.